We are committed to understanding and managing our impact on the environment.

 Printers and copiers

-• Support for electronic assignment submission.
+• Electronic assignment submission.

 • Publication of handouts and other classroom information packs via the University virtual learning environment.